fullstackmak/fullstackmak/README.md

 ---

 ### 🛠️ **Tech Stack**
-Here are some of the tools and technologies I work with:
+Here are some of the tools and technologies I develop with:

 - **Front-End:**
   ![JavaScript](https://img.shields.io/badge/-JavaScript-F7DF1E?style=flat&logo=javascript&logoColor=black)